jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ### The Course is Wrong

 I start with this, because it is the hardest to see.
-Our answers are seductive to ourselves, and it is easiest to accept, especially if the dissenters are in the minority or people we have had past disagreements with.
+Our answers are seductive to ourselves, and it is easiest to accept, especially if the dissenters are in the minority or people, we have had past disagreements with.

 To determine if the change is the wrong change you need to listen to each person refusing to give consent.
 Understand their point of view, and accept they are offering genuine insight.
 You do not have to agree with their insight, but you need to understand it.